 Parker tore her ACL while pulling down a rebound during a summer league game before her senior year in high school.
-Right after she arrived at Tennessee, she needed another surgery to repair further damage, forcing her to miss her first season.
+Right after she arrived at Tennessee, she needed another surgery to repair further damage and missed her first season as a redshirt freshman.
 Then, in April 2008, she dislocated her shoulder.
 She has also suffered knee and shoulder injuries as a pro.
 Ten games into the 2010 season, she had season-ending shoulder surgery.
 In 2011, she hurt her knee, and for a few days, doctors thought it might be her ACL.
-For the first time in her career, she says, she thought to herself, I don't know if I can do this.
+For the first time in her career, she says, she thought to herself, I don’t know if I can do this.
 It turned out to be a less-serious tear in her lateral meniscus.

-Parker recovered remarkably fast and finished the season averaging 13 points and nearly 10 rebounds.
+Parker recovered remarkably fast and finished the season averaging 13 points and nearly 10 rebounds a game.
 But it took some time to feel comfortable back in the game.
-"I think she thought she was going to be able to have a kid and be great right away," Toler said.
-"I watched her struggle a little."
+“I think she thought she was going to be able to have a kid and be great right away,” Toler said.
+“I watched her struggle a little.”

 “She has no idea how this is going to change her body,” Sara remembers thinking when Candace became pregnant.
 “She always feels that she’s in control.
 If it’s an injury, I’ll do rehab, and I’ll get back.
 But when you have a baby, it just changes your body.
 Your center of gravity, your timing, your rhythm.”